NBISweden/workshop-genome_annotation/labs/assembly_check.md

 **_Exercise 1_ - BUSCO -:**

-You will run BUSCO on the genome assembly.We will select the lineage set of arthropoda.
+You will run BUSCO on the genome assembly.
+We will select the lineage set of arthropoda.

 First create a busco folder where you work:
 ```